 We’ve known for decades that fish oils are really important for the brain.
 They rescue memory in elderly adults.
 They help control your mood.
 They help fight off the symptoms of stress and anxiety.
 But, unless you have key nutrients impregnated into these oils in the brain cell, it’s not going to help.
 The fish oils are not going to be able to protect you from memory loss.
 A key one of these nutrients is called Phosphatidylserine.†

 Essential Nutrients for Attention and Focus – InVite Health Podcast, Episode 30.
 Listen Now >>

-There’s evidence that Phosphatidylserine, along with vegetable and fish oils, improves the brain function of those with ADD and ADHD.
+There’s a lot of evidence that Phosphatidylserine, along with vegetable oils and especially fish oils, improves the brain function of children and adults with ADD and ADHD.†

 Thank you for tuning in to the Invite Health Podcast.
 You can find all of our episodes for free wherever you listen to podcasts or by visiting www.invitehealth.com/podcast.
 Make sure you subscribe and leave us a review!
 Follow us on Facebook, Twitter and Instagram at Invite Health today.
 We’ll see you next time on another episode of the Invite Health Podcast.